9th August 1889 — 25th November 1918

 Promotion to Corporal 11th July 1918

 On Monday the 2nd of September 1918 Cecil was severely wounded.
 He received a gunshot wound in the right thigh which had severed the femur, causing a compound fracture.
+He is not mentioned in the day’s diary by name, only that “160th Siege Battery had 4 Other Ranks killed and 3 wounded.”

 He was immediately evacuated to Rouen Hospital, arriving there the following day.
 On September 6th he was returned to England on the hospital ship SS Panama and immediately transferred to Birmingham General Hospital.
 His stay there was to last just over 11 weeks.
 Two weeks after the Armistice, on Monday, 25th November, 1918 Cecil died.
 The cause of death was stated as ‘Compound fracture femur and thigh received in Action and pneumonia’.